Australia Marriage Laws

 Now that you've done all of the above, you are ready to perform the wedding!
 While several ministers of the Universal Life Church have registered and acted as wedding celebrants in Australia, the Universal LIfe Church's legal standing there is not as firm as it is in the United States and elsewhere.
 We are actively seeking stronger recognition, however, and would appreciate you contacting us if you think you could be of service in this regard.
 At the Universal Life Church we receive several calls from wedding officiants in Australia, after they've received their license to marry by getting ordained online, asking for guidance on how to perform a wedding ceremony.
 Once the legal matters have been taken care of, officiating a wedding (while a sometimes-daunting task) can be a great deal of fun.
 We would suggest that new Australian wedding celebrants concerned about the ceremony peruse one of our helpful wedding guides.
 The minister training org section of our website should offer a helpful refresher for more experienced ministers.

 Australia Marriage CodeMarriage in Australia is governed rigorously by the Australian Government's Attorney General's office.
 The link provided below to their official website lays out in detail the process one must undergo to legally act as a wedding celebrant in the country.
 Again, the Universal Life Church is actively seeking recognition as a valid religious denomination in the country.
-Same-sex marriages in Australia are not currently recognized, even if they were solemnized in another country.
+Note: as of 2017, same-sex marriage is legal throughout Australia.

 Only an authorised celebrant can legally perform your marriage.